 Net taxable income Rate 2021 onwards Up to €600,000 24% From €600,000 onwards 47%

 - The withholding rate on salary income will be 24%.
 However, where the income paid by the same payer during the calendar year exceeds €600,000, the withholding rate applicable to the excess will be 47% (45% in tax periods commenced prior to January 1, 2021).

 In order to exercise the option to be taxed under this regime, it is necessary to notify the tax authorities within six months following the date of commencement of the employment that is stated in the notice informing the social security authorities that the employee was hired.

-Lastly, it should be underlined that personal income taxpayers that elect to apply this special regime can request a tax residence certificate in Spain (although this is not the residence certificate required for the purposes of the corresponding double tax treaties subscribed by Spain).
+Lastly, personal income taxpayers that elect to apply this special regime can request a tax residence certificate in Spain (although this is not the residence certificate required for the purposes of the corresponding double tax treaties subscribed by Spain).

 2.3.4 Capital gains due to a change of residence (“exit tax”)

 For PIT payers who lose taxpayer status due to a change of residence, positive differences between the market value of shares held by the taxpayer in any type of entity and their acquisition value will be deemed capital gains (in the savings base), provided the taxpayer has had taxpayer status for at least 10 of the 15 tax periods prior to the latest tax period for which PIT must be declared and any of the following circumstances concur: